 Summer maintenance for a no-till garden

-Summer is the time when a no-till mulched garden really shines.
+Summer is the time when a no-till mulched garden shines.
 The mulch conserves moisture, suppresses the weeds, insulates the soil in cold as well as in hot weather, and enriches the soil with organic material.

 Depending on the climate watering might still be needed, read more about watering the garden here.
-However, check before watering if the soil really is dry.
+However, check before watering if the soil is dry.
 It is more likely that you will not need to water.

 If you are growing a second crop or overwintering spinach, just move the mulch aside and plant again.